marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 ## On the Requester Side

 In general, nodes cannot be trusted to report the correct address in OBSERVED_ADDRESS frames.
-If possible, endpoints might decide to only trusted peers, or if that is not possible, define some validation logic (e.g. by asking multiple untrusted peers and observing if the responses are consistent).
-This kind of logic is out of scope for this document.
+If possible, endpoints might decide to only use this extension when connecting to trusted peers, or if that is not possible, define some validation logic (e.g. by asking multiple untrusted peers and observing if the responses are consistent).
+This logic is out of scope for this document.

 ## On the Responder Side